CS-433/ml-project-2-vikings_ml/README.md

 The folder `data/` contains the original train and test data as well as the 2 augmented setups (`training` and `training_double` respectively) with a 90/10 split.

-The folder `baseline/` contains helper functions for our logistic regression model.
+The folder `baseline/` contains the implementation and the scripts to train the baseline CNN and LogReg.

-The folder `unet_classical/` contains helper functions for our logistic regression model.
+The folder `unet_classical/` contains the implementation and the scripts to train the simple U-net.

-The folder `seg_mod_unet/` contains helper functions for our logistic regression model.
+The folder `seg_mod_unet/` contains the implementation and the scripts to train the ensemble of U-nets with the resnet backbone.

 The script `augmentation.py` contains the functions used to generate augmentations of the original data set.

-The notebooks `logistic_regression.ipynb`, `ridge_regression_three.ipynb` and `ridge_regression.ipynb` contains feature processing and training of the models, as well as prediction generation.

 The script `run.py` generates the submission uploaded to AICrowd with submission ID [#167620](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/submissions/167620).
 This is the submission which recieved an F1-score of 0.901 and are referring to in the project report.

 The file `report.pdf` contains our report documenting the project.
+Complimentary to this is the `story.ipynb` notebook.